Microsoft Security Essentials vs Avira vs avast! vs AVG: Best free anti-virus/anti-malware program for Windows [3rd Edition]

 Summary of Update

-In the 3rd edition of dotTech’s guide on Best Free Windows Anti-Virus/Anti-Malware the following changes have been made:
+In the 3rd edition of dotTech’s review on Best Free Windows Anti-Virus/Anti-Malware the following changes have been made:

 • Avira Free – “WebGuard”